xunne899/tgc18-project3-frontend/README.md

 Front-end

-1. Products on the home page
+1. Able to show Products on the home page
 2. Customer able to register and log in
 3. Customer able to Add, delete, update the cart
 4. Checkout and make payment